jingxiang-z/CSKnowledgeHub/Distributed System/01-Foundation.md

 **Minimize Communication:** Since communication dominates computation time (Tm >> Te), algorithms should maximize local work and minimize message passing.
 Batch operations when possible.
 Avoid distributed state—shared mutable state across nodes is expensive to maintain consistently.
 Prefer immutable data, local state, and stateless services.

 **Use Idempotent Operations:** Design operations that can be safely retried without changing the result.
 Critical for handling message duplication and failures.
 Example: `SET x = 5` is idempotent, but `INCREMENT x` is not.

+**Plan for Retries and Deduplication:** At-least-once delivery is common in real systems.
+Add request IDs, dedupe tables, and careful semantics at boundaries (HTTP, queues, RPC).

 **Accept Trade-offs:** Perfect solutions don't exist.
 CAP theorem, FLP impossibility, and latency constraints force trade-offs between consistency, availability, performance, and simplicity.
 Choose trade-offs that align with application requirements.